TUITION & FINANCIAL AID

 Financial Aid

-LHS makes every effort to assist those families who demonstrate financial need.
-Tuition Grants (needs-based financial aid) are available for families who qualify as determined by the FACTS Grant and Aid Assessment.
-All Tuition Grants are awarded on a per-year basis and must be applied for on an annual basis.
+We make every effort to assist those families who demonstrate financial need.
+Needs-based financial aid is available for families who qualify as determined by the FACTS Grant and Aid Assessment.
+All tuition grants are awarded on a per-year basis and must be applied for on an annual basis.

-A student who is a confirmed member of a Lutheran High School Association church, or who has a parent that is a member of an Association church, will be given a discount.
-Eligibility is validated yearly by Pastors at their respective congregation.
+A student who is a confirmed member of an LHS Association church, or who has a parent that is a member, will be given a discount.
 This discount is possible because each of the eight Association churches contribute to the funding of Lutheran High.
+Eligibility is validated yearly by each congregation’s Pastors.

 Families who have more than one child attending LHS are eligible for a 15% discount for each additional child.